Jianglin954/LGI-LS/README.md

 # LGI-LS (NeurIPS 2023)
-Codes for the paper `Latent Graph Inference with Limited Supervision`.
+Codes for the NeurIPS 2023 paper `Latent Graph Inference with Limited Supervision`.

 ## Datasets